 Your confidence will grow with each passing week as it gets easier for you to understand your child's needs.
 It will also get easier to plan your baby's routine and organize your time.
-As can be the case during pregnancy and childbirth, you may need professional support.
-If you feel overwhelmed and unable to manage your everyday activities, seek help from a professional, contact your CLSC or a perinatal resource centre in your area.
+As is the case during pregnancy and childbirth, you may need support.
+If you feel overwhelmed or unable to manage your everyday activities, ask for help from family and friends or a professional.
+You can also contact your local CLSC or perinatal resource centre.